 usbguardon Debian, Ubuntu, Fedora, and RHEL (Fedora and RHEL have shipped it for years), and in the AUR on Arch.
 The systemd unit isusbguard.service; older or non-systemd setups startusbguard-daemondirectly.
 The Qt applet is a separate package where it exists at all. - It does not encrypt or scan.
 A device you

 allowgets normal access, including normal malware risk from its contents.
 USBGuard decides whether a device may connect, not whether its files are safe.
+If you care about data leaving on a stick, that is a job for full-disk encryption with LUKS and policy, not USBGuard.

 It pairs naturally with the rest of a hardened host.
 Once you have locked down who can log in (see the SSH and root-login pieces below), controlling what hardware can attach closes the physical-access gap that remote hardening leaves open.